Notimatica/docs/prerequisites.md

 # Prerequisites

-Firstly, you have to obtain prerequisites from Google and Apple (optional), which are neccesary to setup you project in Notimatica.
+First of all, you have to obtain prerequisites from Google and Apple (optionaly), which are neccesary to setup you Project in Notimatica.

 {.toc}
 1. [Google Chrome Support (GCM)](#google-chrome-support)